AminaB/devops/full_devops/aws/vpc/vpc-setup.md

   - with route tables ec2 for ex can know if it has to connect to nat gateway or internet gateway
 ### high availability
 at least 2 zones
-- all subnets can communicate each other, either they are public or private
+- inside a VPC, all subnets can communicate each other, either they are public or private
-- one nat gateway by public subnet (aws will charge you on nat gateway)
+- create one nat gateway by public subnet (aws will charge you on nat gateway)
 - a subnet is assigned to a zone
 - 2 public subnet (zone1 and 2), and 2 private subnets
-- each subnet has its own route table
+- each subnet has its own route table, you can create 1 RT for all pub subnets and 1 for private

 ## VPC hands-on
 ### Setup Details